Need a piñata football for a game day or sports party? We have two easy DIY football piñata tutorials to choose from to make last-minute.

 Sketch out a football shape on the piece of cardboard.

 Cut out two matching pieces, and a couple of strips of cardboard approximately 2.5-3 inches wide.

 Using small pieces of tape, tape the long strips onto the top and bottom of the football until it creates an enclosed box.

 Cut a small flap into the top of one of the sides of the football with the box cutter.
 This allows you to fill your piñata with candy.

 Cut strips of crepe paper streamers, cutting a fringe into each strip, and then glue it onto the piñata, starting at the bottom and working your way up.

 Once you’ve finished with the brown, cut a few white strips to make the stitching on the front of the piñata, and glue those into place too.

 No brown streamers?
 No worries.
-Here’s another football pinata I made over at Jo-Lynne Shane’s blog a few years ago using Duck Tape and there are even more great ideas on what to fill it with.
+Here’s another football pinata made with tape that I made over at Jo-Lynne Shane’s blog a few years ago using Duck Tape and there are even more great ideas on what to fill it with.